Multilayer Networks in 2 Minutes

 Multilayer networks have properties that don’t exist in single-layer networks:

-Multilayer communities: Groups that span multiple relationship types
+Multilayer communities: Groups that span multiple relationship types.

-Multiplexity: Number of different relationship types between two nodes
+Multiplexity: Number of different relationship types between two nodes.

 Real-World Impact